 Cash purchases also convey benefits beyond the items procured.
 They support local merchants and local economies, ensure that commodities are fresh and familiar to survivors, that supplies arrive expeditiously and that goods are culturally, nutritionally and environmentally appropriate.

-When disasters happen, many Americans respond by collecting items in food and clothes drives, intending to provide for those in need.
+When disasters happen, many Americans respond by collecting items in food and clothes drives for those in need.
 It is not unusual for community and civic groups to collect thousands of pounds of material – typically used clothing, canned food and bottled water – realizing only afterward that they do not know what to do with it.

 In-kind and material donations require transportation, which is often prohibitively expensive and logistically complicated, given post-disaster infrastructure and challenges.
 Further, shipments of material donations require an identified recipient on the ground – someone willing to receive, sort and distribute the material.